openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

   - Implement RBAC policies to restrict access to VGs and CSI drivers based on user roles and permissions.
   - Ensure that shared VGs are only accessible by nodes that are authorized to access them.
 - **CVE Scanning**:
-  - Ensure that the Subprovisioner CSI driver is regularly scanned for vulnerabilities and that any identified issues are addressed promptly.
+  - Ensure that the KubeSAN CSI driver is regularly scanned for vulnerabilities and that any identified issues are addressed promptly.
-  - Implement a process for CVE scanning and remediation for the Subprovisioner CSI driver.
+  - Implement a process for CVE scanning and remediation for the KubeSAN CSI driver.
-  - Fixes for CVEs should be handled in a dedicated midstream openshift/subprovisioner for critical CVEs when Red Hat decides to no longer solely own the project.
+  - Fixes for CVEs should be handled in a dedicated midstream openshift/kubesan for critical CVEs when Red Hat decides to no longer solely own the project.
 Until then, the fixes will be handled by the Red Hat team and a midstream is optional.

 ## Implementation Milestones

 - **Phase 1**: Initial design and prototyping.
-Basic integration with Subprovisioner and updates to the LVMCluster CR.
+Basic integration with KubeSAN and updates to the LVMCluster CR.
 - **Phase 2**: Development of `vgmanager` functionalities for VG orchestration and management.
 Integration and E2E testing.
 - **Phase 3**: Performance testing, bug fixes, and documentation.
 Preparing for Alpha release.
 - **Phase 4**: Developer Preview release with comprehensive manual and QE testing.
 Gathering user feedback and making improvements.